-TOPIC: Making Sense of Politics in a “Fake News” Era: Thinking Critically about the Ontario Election
+Morning Plenary: Making Sense of Politics in a “Fake News” Era: Thinking Critically about the Ontario Election.

+Maija Saari is an Associate Dean of Film, TV and Journalism at Sheridan College.
 After nearly a decade in news as a regional newspaper reporter and videographer, Maija went back to school for a Bachelor of Education.
-Maija entered the college system instead of K-12, teaching journalism.
-Maija has been providing academic leadership in teaching and administration in college and university media programs ever since.
+Maija then entered the college system teaching journalism and has been providing academic leadership in teaching and administration in college and university media programs ever since.
 Her passion and front-line experience building journalism curriculum in times of rapid technological change led Maija to OISE/UT where she’s currently a doctoral candidate specializing in professional education in the department of Leadership, Adult and Higher Education.

 Education and Status of Women and Human Rights: